-Background: The Xeltis biorestorative transcatheter heart valve (BTHV) leaflets are made from an eletrospun bioabsorbable supramolecular polycarbonate-urethane and are mounted on a self-expanding nitinol frame.
-Acute hemodynamic performance of this BTHV was favorable.
+Background: The Xeltis biorestorative transcatheter heart valve (BTHV) leaflets are made from an electrospun bioabsorbable supramolecular polycarbonate-urethane and are mounted on a self-expanding nitinol frame.
+The acute haemodynamic performance of this BTHV was favourable.

-Aims: We sought to demonstrate preclinical feasibility of a novel BTHV by evaluating the hemodynamic performances of 5 pilot valve designs up to 12 months in a chronic ovine model.
+Aims: We sought to demonstrate the preclinical feasibility of a novel BTHV by evaluating the haemodynamic performances of five pilot valve designs up to 12 months in a chronic ovine model.

-Conclusions: Several leaflet material iterations were compared for potential to demonstrate endogenous tissue restoration in an aortic valve in-vivo.
-The most promising iteration showed intact leaflets and acceptable hemodynamic performance at 12 months, illustrating the potential of BTHV.
+Conclusions: Several leaflet material iterations were compared for the potential to demonstrate endogenous tissue restoration in an aortic valve in vivo.
+The most promising iteration showed intact leaflets and acceptable haemodynamic performance at 12 months, illustrating the potential of the BTHV.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com